klimenko-od91/SARA/README.md

 # SARA
  R-based application for Structure-Activity Relationship analysis.
 The manual is in the .rar archive.
-The new 1.1 version, that was described in Molecular Informatics publication, is available.
+The 1.1 version, that was described in Molecular Informatics publication, and the new 1.2 are available.
+The 1.2  simply uses Euclidean distance instead of natural logarithm of Euclidean distance in SALId calculations to avoid  negative value of the index.
+Also, the latest version allows calculating SALI/SALId for all possible pairs in the dataset and has an option to select threshold values for activity cliff determianation.